Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Data exchange made easy - with Yaveon EDI

-With the Yaveon EDI app for Microsoft Dynamics 365 Business Central, you can exchange business documents securely, automatically, electronically and directly - without media disruptions and with full transparency in the process.
+With the Yaveon EDI app for Microsoft Dynamics 365 Business Central, you exchange business documents securely, automatically, electronically, and directly – without media disruptions and with full process transparency.

 Autor Stefan Klammler